WhitmanCS370/sp24-lab10/README.md

 _Write your answers to the questions below._

 * What were the main ideas from the pre-lab reading?
+    * MVC: You have the **model** that controls the data and business logic, we got the **view** which displays the data, and then we got the **controller** which acts as an intermediary between the model and controller.
+    * Dependency inversion - guidelines for writing loosely coupled classes.
+        * High level modules should not depend on low level modules.
+        * Abstractions should not depond upon details.
+Details should depend upon abstractions.
+    * Use the interface keyword in C#.
+    * When you have one class that depends on another one, it goods to use an interface.
+    * Dependency injection.
 * What questions did you have about this material?
 What did you find confusing?
+    * We were not familiar with how to create interfaces and abstract classes in Python.

 ### Exercise 0: Run the tests and the application
 View the README file in the mvc-timer directory.
 Run the tests and the application.